 By: Dan Wittmers

-Dan Wittmers is the Founder & CEO of the Mobile Leaders Alliance.
+Dan Wittmers is the Mobile Manager for Initiative – NY and the Founder of the Mobile Leaders Alliance.
 He has a natural understanding of the entire mobile ecosystem, and during his tenure, has had the opportunity to work with Fortune 500 brands and agencies across North America.
 Educated in media, messaging, development, SaaS tools and predictive analytics, he is an emerging thought leader in the mobile industry.